Liberal Educator Horace Mann’s Last Triumph: Antioch College

 But while there was hilarity in the dining hall, big trouble was brewing inside the majestic brick towers that housed Antioch’s administrators.
 The reason, obviously: the school was virtually bankrupt from the time it opened its doors.

 Mann had to have known this: all he had to do was sit down and do the math (not his favorite subject).
-He would discover that most students were on scholarship and that room and board was priced so low that it barely broke even.
+He soon discovered that most students were on scholarship and that room and board was priced so low that it barely broke even.

 In June 1856, the Board of Trustees reelected Mann president and voted to keep the college open, no matter what.
 Several Trustees pledged money to cover the deficit.
 Tuition was raised to $24 per year.